Mad for It: Games in the show

-Much beloved of children's television, a frequent feature of Mad For It was "gunge", a green slimy goo which was regularly poured onto losing contestants and occasionally on the hosts themselves.
+A frequent feature of Mad For It was "gunge", a green slimy goo which was regularly poured onto losing contestants and occasionally on the hosts themselves.
 Those who lost the games were sent to a "Dungeon of Gunge" – an enclosure directly beneath a large nose, which expelled gunge onto the hapless prisoners.
 In the last episode, the tables were turned and the pie boy ended up getting shoved in the dungeon.

-The most notable contestant on "Mad For It" was Katie Melua, who appeared on the show when she was fifteen.
+The most notable contestant on Mad For It was Katie Melua, who appeared on the show when she was fifteen.
 She won the "Stars Up Their Noses" game after singing "Without You" by Badfinger.
 If she had lost the challenge, she would have been gunged.

+The show was considered a parody of "adult programmes like Blind Date and Stars in their Eyes".